msupply-foundation/conforma-docs/content/docs/TutorialAdmin/configuringforms.md

 Users with Admin permissions are able to access the template builder and make changes to application forms, emails, and workflows.
 This section contains instructions for how to make some of the most common changes within template builder.

 <div class="tip">
 Due to the changes that can be made in the template builder, we recommend that users be very careful when editing forms.
-Please contact Conforma support for any assistance (support@conforma.nz)
+Please contact Conforma support for any assistance (support@conforma.nz).
 </div>

 ## Viewing your templates